mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/workspaces/applications/catalog-applications/kafka-operator/index.md

 1. Follow the generic installation instructions for workspace catalog applications on the [Application Deployment](../application-deployment/) page.

-1. Within the `AppDeployment`, update the `appRef` to specify the correct `zookeeper-operator` App.
+1. Within the `AppDeployment`, update the `appRef` to specify the correct `kafka-operator` App.
 You can find the `appRef.name` by listing the available `Apps` in the workspace namespace:

     ```bash
     kubectl get apps -n ${WORKSPACE_NAMESPACE}